mjbots/moteus/docs/reference.md

 communication.
 As with `id.id` this takes effect immediately, so after changing it, communication must be restarted with the correct prefix in order to do things like save the configuration.

-## `motor.position_offset` ##

-This value is added to `servo_stats.position` before reporting `unwrapped_position_raw`.
-It thus sets the `0` value for all position control.

-## `motor.unwrapped_position_scale` ##

-This sets the reduction of any integrated gearbox.
-Using this scales all position, velocity, and torque commands and statuses accordingly.
-A reducing gearbox will need a value between 0 and 1, so `0.25` for a 4x reduction gearbox.

 ## `servopos.position_min` ##